Skip to main content

 Asynchronous Games

 Note that if the user has the potential to lower their score while continuing to play, it may be more logical to submit a 0.
+Again, this is dependent upon the game design, but an abort should never be a way to avoid getting a worse score.

 Real-Time Games

 We recommend submitting a pre-determined losing score for the forfeiting user, rather than calling the abort method.
-The losing score should be determined by the win-condition for your game and be carefully selected to avoid unintentional “Ties” (ie. force a 0 for the forfeiting user and 1 for winner)
+The losing score should be determined by the win condition for your game and be carefully selected to avoid unintentional “Ties” (i.e. force a 0 for the forfeiting user and 1 for winner)

-Real-Time Games Disconnects
+Real-Time Game Disconnects

 In real-time games, there are more nuances to consider when reporting aborts, especially in the case of disconnections from the game server.
-Some common use cases and typical ways of handling are listed below, but these by no means cover all the permutations of disconnect/reconnect use cases.
+Some common use cases and typical ways of handling them are listed below, but these by no means cover all the permutations of disconnect/reconnect use cases.

 1. Pausing gameplay on lost connection

 1. Depending on the design of your game, you may want to pause gameplay when one user loses connection to the game server.
-For example, in a turn-based game, such as chess, where a user only has a set amount of time to make their move, it would make sense to pause during a reconnect by one user.
-In real-time strategy games, it can make more sense to allow the opponent to continue playing.
+For example, in a turn-based game such as chess, where a user only has a set amount of time to make their move, it would make sense to pause during a reconnect by one user.
+In real-time strategy games, it could make more sense to allow the opponent to continue playing.

 2. Reconnection timer